ArekX/javascript-interpreter-example/README.md

 This is an implementation of an language in pure javascript purpose of this repository is to demonstrate how such an interpreter can be built.

-# Chapter 2
+## Implementing an interpreter

-## Implementing a parser
+When we are finished with lexing and parsing, we get a set of statements we are ready to interpret.

-After we created a lexer and got the tokens from our code.
-We are ready to implement a full parser for our tokens.
+This part is about implementing an interpreter.